 - a.
-Each university, and all engaged in research supported by a Studentship, should ensure that any intellectual property arising during the course of the Studentship is exploited.
-The student must therefore comply with the procedures laid down by QUB or Ulster for the dissemination and exploitation of results. - b.
+Each university, and all engaged in research supported by a Studentship, should ensure that any intellectual property arising during the course of the Studentship is considered for exploitation.
+The student must therefore comply with the policies and procedures laid down by QUB or Ulster for the dissemination and exploitation of results. - b.
 Each university has issued guidance to academic staff on many aspects of identifying, protecting and exploiting inventions.
-Further information is available from the Intellectual Property Rights (IPR) Officer at QUB or Ulster.
-The IPR Officer will provide a brief introduction to intellectual property; this can be arranged individually or with a group of colleagues.
+Further information is available from the Intellectual Property Rights (IP) Manager at QUB or Ulster.
+Upon request, the IP Manager will provide a brief introduction to intellectual property; this can be arranged individually or with a group of colleagues.
 Students should particularly bear in mind the following: